Welcome to our guide showcasing the most popular types of patios including pros & cons and design ideas.

 When you are choosing flagstone, there are plenty of options.
 While you can definitely find almost all of these options online, if you choose something local, it’s far more likely to fit in seamlessly with the environment of your yard.

 One of the biggest benefits when it comes to types of stone patios is that it’s going to last you a long time.
-To keep your flagstones lasting even longer, some suggest that you don’t seal them.
+To keep your flagstones lasting even longer, some advice suggests that you don’t seal them.
 Sealing flagstone can deteriorate and discolor much faster in the sun.
+In contrast, a different surface material might hold up better in such conditions.

 Gravel Patios